alexisbreen/Dynamic-nest-building/README.md

 - EWA_Baseline_Model.stan script expressing the defined non-time-varying multi-level experience-weighted attraction model, examining asocial and social influence on material choice
 - EWA_Montonic_Model.stan script expressing the defined time-structured multi-level experience-weighted attraction model, examining asocial and social influence on material choice
 - EWA_Model_Summaries.R script to summarise the estimate of both EWA baseline and monotonic models in a table
 - LR_Contrast_Summaries.R script to summarise the first choice and all choices logistic regression model contrasts in a table

+- EWA_Baseline_And_Montonic_Model_Predictive_Power_Checks to run the approximate Pareto-Smoothed Importance Sampling Leave-Future-Out Cross-Validations

 - Base_And_Mono_Pre_Study_Sim.R script to simulate data for EWA model validation checks
 - Baseline_Post_Study_Sim.R script to simulate data from the EWA baseline model posterior